BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

 Gordian Envelopes can be used to support [a wide variety of data-distribution use cases](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Envelope-Use-Cases.md#other-data-distribution-use-cases), covering everything from agriculture and supply chain to healthcare and telecommunication.
 They are the most useful when there is data that should be used in different ways by different people who have different permissions, different needs, and/or different regulations.

 For example, healthcare records are extremely sensitive and contain a large amount of personally identifiable information.
 A patient will want to have complete records of everything, as will a primary care physician.
 A pharmacist would need to see a much smaller set of information, related only to prescriptions; for a prescription that has no drug-interaction dangers, they might only need to see a single prescription.
 Meanwhile, laws such as HIPAA (in the US) and GDPR (in the EU) make various data toxic: no one will want to have access to it unless they must.
-Gordian Envelopes can use elision to minimize everyone's views of their data while simultaneously using authentication to assure everyone that the entirety of the data is valid and unchanged.
+Gordian Envelopes can use elision to minimize everyone's views of their data, for all these various reasons, while simultaneously using authentication to assure everyone that the entirety of the data is valid and unchanged.

 ## Data Use Case Table of Contents

 The following use cases focus on a fundamentally simple idea: the distribution of user-information data on the internet.
-In doing so, they imagine a next-generation privacy-protection data-distribution app that builds on projects such as [Finger](https://datatracker.ietf.org/doc/html/rfc1288) and [WebFinger](https://www.rfc-editor.org/rfc/rfc7033), protocols which continue to be actively used for strong benefits in apps like [Mastodon](https://docs.joinmastodon.org/spec/webfinger/) and many others.
-These use cases brainstorm how a existing and successful protocol on the internet could be improved for a next generation: how the extant value could be replicated while improving its privacy.
+In doing so, they imagine a next-generation privacy-protection data-distribution app that builds on projects such as [Finger](https://datatracker.ietf.org/doc/html/rfc1288) and [WebFinger](https://www.rfc-editor.org/rfc/rfc7033), protocols which continue to be actively used for their strong benefits in apps like [Mastodon](https://docs.joinmastodon.org/spec/webfinger/) and many others.
+These use cases are brainstorm for how an existing and successful protocol on the internet could be improved for a next generation: how the extant value could be replicated while improving its privacy.

 The use cases are all progressive, building on top of each other.
 The first set focuses on public data, but demonstrates the advantage of authentication.
 The second focuses on private data that is partially or entirely elided.
-A final section then discusses how herd privacy use cases from other sections could equally be applied here.
+Two final sections are briefer: one discusses how herd privacy use cases from other pages could equally be applied here; while another considers future expansion.

 * [Part One: Public CryptFinger](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Envelope-Use-Cases-Data.md#part-one-public-cryptfinger)
    * [#1: Carmen Makes Basic Info Available (Structured Data)](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Envelope-Use-Cases-Data.md#1-carmen-makes-basic-info-available-structured-data)